IsaJafarov/Google-Scholar-querier/README.md

 $ python3 collect.py --help
 Options:
 --only-title             Search keyword only in the title.
 By default, it searches the whole document.
---hide-no-venue          Hide publications that don't have a venue.
+--hide-no-venue          Hide publications that don\'t have a venue.
 Generally includes Book, Thesis, Citation...
 --journal                Journal to search for
 --help                   Show this message
 --citations              Show the publications that each publication is cited by